Jubilee (biblical): Theological significance

 The text of the Book of Leviticus argues that the Jubilee existed because the land was the possession of Yahweh, and its current occupiers were merely aliens or tenants, and therefore the land should not be sold forever.
 Midrashic sources argue that the Jubilee was created to preserve the original division of land between the Israelite tribes, as evidenced by the rabbinical tradition that the Jubilee should not be imposed until the Israelites were in control of Canaan.
 Leviticus also states that the Israelites were the servants of Yahweh, which classical rabbis took as justification for the manumission of Israelite slaves at the Jubilee, using the argument that no man should have two masters, and thus, as the servants of Yahweh, the Israelites should not also be the servants of men.

 A further theological insight afforded by the Jubilee cycles is explained in Andrew Steinmann's monograph on Biblical chronology.
 Steinmann has an extended discussion of the evidence for various pre-exilic Sabbatical years, and how they all occurred an integral number of seven-year periods before Ezekiel’s Jubilee (see the Historical Sabbatical Years article).
 He also notes that the date of the entry into the land implied by Ezekiel's Jubilee (the seventeenth) is in exact agreement with the date calculated from 1 Kings 6:1 and Joshua 5:6.
 These chronological considerations are usually neglected in discussions of the legislation for the Jubilee and Sabbatical years, but Steinmann stresses their theological importance as follows:

+Policy implications

+Despite the fact that the specific norms of the Jubilee were meant for an agrarian and ancient economy, it has been noted that its principles of economic justice remain relevant and can be adapted to the modern world.
+The periodic land redistribution mandated by the Jubilee was aimed at preventing excessive wealth inequality and democratizing private property, without abrogating either personal responsibility or incentives for prosperity.
+The Jubilee provides an economic structure that regularly dissolves large economic inequalities.
+Given that every fifty years almost every citizen in Ancient Israel was entitled to a plot of land — the main form of wealth at the time — the system seems to promote a form of Asset-based egalitarianism, embracing a universal basic capital or universal inheritance, which in turn could justify a Universal basic income.
+The norm of Leviticus 25:13, according to which everyone was supposed to return to their own property in the Jubilee years, coupled with the fact that land was initially equally distributed among the Israelites (Book of Numbers 26:51-54), provides additional grounding for Thomas Paine's idea of natural inheritance.